kspetrichenko/kspetrichenko.github.io/_works/2020-standing-strong.md

 premiere:

 ---
-*Standing Strong* was painted in 2020
+*Standing Strong* was painted in 2020 in Thailand.
 <br><Br>